 Do you suffer from springtime allergies?
 Don’t worry, you are not the only one dreading sneezing and sniffling.
 Here are some helpful tips and information on allergies and how to prevent them.

 An allergic reaction occurs when your body comes into contact with an allergen.
 Your body identifies this substance as harmful, even when it is not.
 Then, when you come into contact with that allergen again, it will react to it, causing allergy symptoms.
 Springtime allergies are most often due to tree pollen and in more humid climates, outdoor mold.
 Grass pollen is a big cause of summer allergies and weed pollen causes fall allergies.

 Allergy symptoms vary from person to person and depend on the particular allergy.
-Some common symptoms include: itchy, watery eyes; sneezing; runny nose; and congestion.
+Some common symptoms include itchy, watery eyes; sneezing; runny nose; and congestion.
 If your seasonal allergies are generally mild, nasal sprays and oral antihistamines can help manage the symptoms.
-If OTC treatments won’t reduce your symptoms, it may be time to talk with a physician about a prescription or other treatment.
+If over-the-counter treatments do not reduce your symptoms, talk with a physician about a prescription or other treatment.